-Redirect Map Grew to Thousands of Entries and Slows Builds
+Redirect Map Bloated to Thousands of Lines, Slowing Builds

 Two years ago your _redirects file had 40 entries.
 Today it has 3,200.
-Every URL slug change, every taxonomy rework, every typo-fix on a published slug added a line and nobody ever removed one.
-Now builds spend 8 extra seconds parsing the file, edge functions hit a memory ceiling on cold start, and Search Console’s “Page with redirect” bucket keeps growing because Googlebot is walking 3-hop chains that finally end at a 410.
+Every slug rename, every taxonomy rework, every typo-fix on a published slug added a line, and nobody ever removed one.
+Now builds spend several extra seconds parsing the file, your edge host quietly drops rules past its limit, and Search Console’s “Page with redirect” bucket keeps growing because Googlebot is walking 3-hop chains that finally end at a 410.
 The redirect map has become its own technical-debt artifact.

-This article walks through how the bloat happens, how to safely audit and collapse it, and the rules that prevent it from refilling.
+This article covers how the bloat happens, how to audit and collapse it safely, and the rules that stop it from refilling.

 Common causes